bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch is used for connecting our route path and URL to the same function(let's you write only the part that differ)
-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before? form Validation is the process of inforcing a specific set of rules that will ensure the information we are accepting is accourate and the desired format and type
-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.
+   End to End testing basically testes what users will experiance from the begining to the end while using the app, it mimics how a user may use the system

 ## Instructions